Mdanishnadeem/Wildfire-Analysis/README.md

 This repository contains notebooks and scripts for wildfire analysis.
 The project aims to provide valuable insights into wildfire data, including data scraping, preprocessing, analysis, and visualization.

+## Data
+Data for the wildfire was scrapped from https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81 .
+Specifically Combined_datset was used

 ## Notebooks

 1. **using_reader.ipynb**: This Jupyter notebook is dedicated to scraping wildfire data.